JacksonBurns/fastprop/paper/paper.md

 ## Execution Time
 Execution is ultimately not a significant concern - dataset generation takes a huge amount of time relative to all training methods.
 Day to day speedup is nice and significant here, but again just a nice to have.

+Execution time is as reported by the unix `time` command using Chemprop version 1.6.1 on Python 3.8 and `fastprop` 1.0.0rc2 on Python 3.11 and include the complete invocation of their respective program: `time chemprop_train ...` and `time fastprop train ...`.
+The insignificant time spent manually collating Chemprop results (Chemprop does not natively support repetitions) is excluded.
+This coarse comparison is intended to emphasize the scaling of LRs and Deep-QSPR and that `fastprop` is, generally speaking, much faster.

 There is an obvious performance improvement to be had (both in training and inference) by reducing the number of descriptors used to a subset that are highly-weighted in the network.
 Future work will address the possibility of reducing the required number of descriptors to achieve accurate predictions, which would shrink the required size of the network and remove the training limitation and remediate the inference limitation.